-Most women diagnosed with breast cancer do not have a family history of the disease.
-However, a small number of women with breast cancer (about one in 20) have inherited a gene fault that increases their risk.
+Most people diagnosed with breast cancer do not have a family history of the disease.
+However, a small number of people have inherited a gene fault that increases their breast cancer risk.

-The two most common breast cancer genes are called BRCA1 and BRCA2.
-Women in families with an inherited gene change are at an increased risk of breast and ovarian cancer.
-Men in these families may also be at an increased risk of breast and prostate cancer.
+The two most common gene mutations that are linked to breast cancer are on the BRCA1 and BRCA2 genes.
+Women in families with an inherited BRCA1 or BRCA2 change are at an increased risk of breast and ovarian cancers.
+Men in these families may be at an increased risk of breast and prostate cancers.

-This website page was last reviewed and updated February 2016.
+This website page was last reviewed and updated October 2019